 Students are assigned to an Academic Advisor who will assist them in planning a program of study and selecting appropriate courses.
 The advisor is available to the student for advice and counsel regarding academic plans, progress, and other matters related to academic achievement.
 It is to the advantage of the student to select an area of concentration as early as possible in his/her academic career.
-Although advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia State College.
+Students who are undecided about a program of study should follow the general guidelines for Areas A, B, C, D, and E of the Core Curriculum until an area of concentration has been chosen.
+Although faculty advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia State College.

 An applicant whose placement test results require enrollment in one or more courses numbered below 1000 will be classified as a Learning Support student and admitted to the Learning Support program.
+Learning Support students must first complete or exempt any required Foundations-level LS courses before taking any courses with such prerequisites.

 All first-time full-time students are required to enroll in SGSC 1000 - College Orientation and Success.
 Returning students on probation and/or suspension may also be required to enroll in this course.
 Former students who were academically suspended the last semester of attendance may be required to enroll upon readmission into South Georgia State College.
 Examinations used in granting credit to students will not be allowed to exempt a student from taking the course.
-The one-hour credit given for this course will impact the academic progress - grades issued are A, B, C, D, and F - as the credit will transfer as an institutional credit.
+The one-hour credit given for this course will impact the academic progress - grades issued are A, B, C, D, and F - as the credit will transfer as an institutional credit and count towards graduation requirements for the A.A. and A.S. degrees.